The Benefits of Electric Cars

 Electric vehicles might have a higher upfront price tag (tax credits and incentives may offset this), but the savings come in over the longer term with lowered maintenance and zero gasoline costs.
 You might spend a bit more upfront, or on monthly lease payments, but if you drive enough, the savings will come back to you over time.

 Indeed, according to energy.gov, on average it costs about half as much to drive an electric vehicle when just taking into consideration energy costs (gas vs. electricity).
-When you factor in reduced maintenance costs as well, the savings are even greater.
+When you factor in reduced maintenance costs as well, the savings could potentially be even greater.